Your application timeline: key dates for getting hired as a trainee solicitor

 Application checklist: second-year law or final-year non-law students

 - Research, research, research!
-Where do you want to be?
-What do you really want to do?
+Where do you want to work?
+What areas of law would you like to practise ?

 - Draft a CV and get it checked by a careers adviser at your university careers service.

 - Law students: research Easter and summer vacation placements.

-- If relevant, apply for a conversion course (closing date is the start of February).
+- If relevant, apply for a conversion course: the GDL or CPE.

-- Apply for training contracts (many law firms have a 31 July application deadline)
+- Apply for training contracts (some law firms have a 31 July application deadline; many use June deadlines)

 - Apply for vacation placements with smaller firms.

-- Undertake vacation placements.
-If you haven’t been fortunate in securing one, try some last-minute phone calls or start enquiring about Christmas placements and undertake other work experience in commercial environments.
+- Take part in vacation placements.
+If you haven’t been fortunate in securing one, try contacting smaller firms or start enquiring about Christmas placements and undertake other work experience in commercial environments.